-As of December 31, 2023 and 2022, the Bank had 8,803 and 8,794 employees, respectively.
+As of December 31, 2023 and 2022, the Bank and its subsidiary (collectively, the "Company") had 8,815 and 8,806 employees, respectively.

-The operating units of the Bank maintain their accounts in their respective functional currencies.
-The financial statements are presented in New Taiwan dollars.
+The operating units of the Company maintain their accounts in their respective functional currencies.
+The consolidated financial statements are presented in New Taiwan dollars.

-2. APPROVAL OF FINANCIAL STATEMENTS
+2. APPROVAL OF CONSOLIDATED FINANCIAL STATEMENTS

-The financial statements were approved by the Bank's board of directors on February 26, 2024.
+The consolidated financial statements were approved by the Bank's board of directors on February 26, 2024.

 3. APPLICATION OF NEW, AMENDED AND REVISED STANDARDS AND INTERPRETATIONS a.
-Effects of initial application of the amendments to the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRS Accounting Standards") endorsed and issued into effect by the Financial Supervisory Commission (FSC)
+Effects of initial application of the amendments to the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRSs Accounting Standards") endorsed and issued into effect by the Financial Supervisory Commission (FSC)

-Except for the following, the initial application of the IFRS Accounting Standards endorsed and issued into effect by the FSC did not have material impact on the Bank's accounting policies from 2023.
+Except for the following, the initial application of the IFRS Accounting Standards endorsed and issued into effect by the FSC did not have material impact on the Company's accounting policies from 2023.